isomerpages/moe-necrg/_resources-for-t-and-l/CPIB/Corrupt Practices Investigation Bureau (CPIB): The Corruption Casebook: Stories From Under The Table.md

 description: ""
 third_nav_title: CPIB
 ---
+# The Corruption Casebook – Stories From Under The Table

 Co-written with a Straits Times copy editor, the book features 16 actual corruption cases investigated by CPIB in a short story format and features learning points for readers.

 **Details**